ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 -  404 (Not Found): if the requested TIPS view does not exist or is closed.

-It must be noted that whether or not the server actually releases the resources associated with the TIPS view is implementation dependent.
+It must be noted that whether or not the server releases the resources associated with the TIPS view is implementation-dependent.
 For example, an ALTO server may maintain a set of clients that subscribe to the TIPS view of a
 resource: a client that deletes the view is removed from the set, and the TIPS view is only removed when the dependent set becomes empty.
 See other potential